loganbruns/deep-module-arc/Experiments.md

 # v1_29: Use eight convolutional features

 - Use eight convolutional features
+- Best so far on qualitative examination and some metrics

 # v1_28: Split input and output images in LSTM sequence and mask unused